Child Orthodontics

 These can only be treated with Orthopaedic plates when the child is growing (treatment should start not later than 13 years old).
 Otherwise, they can be only treated with jaw surgery once they are adults or have ceased growth.

-For suitable cases, clear aligners can make teeth straight and correct the jaw problems at the same time.
-Like that treatment takes less time and clear aligners are more aesthetic and hygienic as well.
-They don’t cause irritation either like braces because they won’t break and won’t hurt.
+For suitable cases, your child may be able to use Invisalign clear aligners that can make teeth straight and correct the jaw problems at the same time.
+This treatment takes less time and clear aligners are more aesthetic and hygienic as well.
+They don’t cause irritation either like regular or clear braces for children because they won’t break and won’t hurt.